-Advanced Persistent Threats (APTs) are prolonged targeted cyberattacks.
+Advanced Persistent Threats (APTs) are targeted cyberattacks that persist for an extended period.
 During this type of attack, intruders access the network and attempt to remain undetected for as long as possible.
 This allows the bad actor to access intellectual property and other sensitive information or disrupt critical services like utilities.
 While these threats tend to target organizations in defense, manufacturing, and the financial industry, any organization has the potential to be vulnerable.

 It is believed that the term APT was coined by the United States Air Force in 2006, and was effective at defining the criteria to differentiate between an APT and an attack by an “ordinary” threat actor: